Quick Verdict

 Your 30-Day Automation Roadmap

-If you are starting from zero or restarting after a failed first attempt, here is a concrete 30-day roadmap based on what worked across our research organizations.
+If you are starting from zero or restarting after a failed first attempt, here is a concrete 30-day roadmap based on the process-first implementation discipline consistently validated in published automation research.

 Week 1: Audit and Document